 WE BELIEVE in the Holy Spirit who is God indwelling, empowering and regenerating the believer.
 This Holy Spirit is called the Comforter.
 The Spirit of Truth (John 14:17, 14:26).
 The evidence of the Holy Spirit's indwelling presence is a changed life (Ephesians 5:18-21).

-BAPTISM: We believe that believers should be water baptized in the name of Jesus Christ by immersion for the circumcision of our hearts.
+BAPTISM: We believe that believers should be water baptized by immersion for the circumcision of our hearts.
 It is through baptism that we publicly identify with the death, burial and resurrection of Jesus Christ (Romans 6:3-6; Colossians 2:11-14; Acts 2:38).

 WE BELIEVE that the blood of Jesus Christ atones for our sins and iniquity.
 It is through His shed blood that we are saved, healed and set free from bondage and the forces of darkness (Romans 5:9-11; Ephesians 1:7; Revelation 12:11).

 WE BELIEVE that every believer must have a personal and intimate relationship with Jesus Christ, for apart from Him we can do nothing.
 Each person has a ministry from God that no one else can fill.
 We are to instruct, teach, exhort, and admonish believers in the ways of God (John 15:1-5; Hebrews 13:5-6).